 - User Sensor Limits - defines the absolute minimum and maximum that the sensor can measure (will be used for display purposes)

-- Additional bridge props - the properties for strain gauge sensors not defined by the IEEE standard
+- Additional bridge props - the properties for strain gage sensors not defined by the IEEE standard

 - Sensor polarity - defines standard sensor polarity

 - User Sensor offset changeable - if yes, the user can change the offset at a later time (when setting up the initial load, for example)

 - User Sensor scale changeable - if yes, the user can assign an additional scale factor at a later time

 - Calibration info - additional info from calibration

 Once everything is defined, the data can be written to the chip using the Write to device button or save sensor configuration for future use by using the Save TEDS definition to file.